When Dark Matter Heats Up: A Model-Independent Search for Non-Cold Behavior: Observational data

 In this work, we used a new technique to combine different datasets that measure distinct cosmological observables, which are related to each other through simple derivatives.
 This new technique is not exactly the same as ones used in previous studies, as it includes some modifications~\cite{Yang:2025kgc}.
 For the Pantheon+ data, we used only $z$, $D_{\rm M}(z)$, and the covariance matrix $\textit{Cov}_{D_{\rm M}}$ to reconstruct $D_{\rm M}(z)$ and its derivatives.
 Similarly, for CC data alone, we reconstructed $H(z)$ and its derivatives.
-Since DESI provides measurements of $D_{\rm M}/r_d$, where $r_d$ is model-dependent, we multiplied the DESI measurements by $r_d$ to convert them into $D_{\rm M}(z)$.
+Since DESI provides the measurements of $D_{\rm M}/r_{\rm d}$, we need to multiply the DESI measurements by a specific value of $r_{\rm d}$\footnote{Note that the choice of $r_{\rm d}$ is not unique; in principle, one can adopt any particular value of $r_{\rm d}$.
+Since we restrict our analysis to the low-redshift regime, the methodologies applied in this work do not allow us to determine the value of $r_{\rm d}$.} to convert them into the measurements of $D_{\rm M}(z)$.
 As a result, DESI and Pantheon+ now share the same observable, namely $D_{\rm M}(z)$, and can be combined directly.
-However, when combining CC with DESI or Pantheon+ (or both for that matter) we must account for the fact that DESI and Pantheon+ provide $D_{\rm M}(z)$, while CC provide $H(z)$ measurements.
+However, when combining CC with DESI or Pantheon+ (or both for that matter) we must take into account the fact that DESI and Pantheon+ provide $D_{\rm M}(z)$, while CC provide $H(z)$ measurements.
 For CC, the $H(z)$ data are transformed into $D_{\rm H}(z) = c/H(z)$.
 Since $D_{\rm H}(z)$ is the derivative of $D_{\rm M}(z)$, we can then use both types of measurements simultaneously in the GPR framework to reconstruct $D_{\rm M}(z)$ and its derivatives.
 It is well known that different types of covariance functions can be used in GPR.
-In particular, the authors of~\cite{Seikel:2013fda} explored their impact on cosmological reconstructions.
-Following this motivation, in the present work we reconstruct $w_{\rm DM}(z)$ using a variety of covariance functions.
+In particular, the authors of~\cite{Seikel:2013fda,Hwang:2022hla} explored their impact on cosmological reconstructions.
+Following this motivation, in the present work we reconstruct $w_{\rm DM}(z)$ using both the approaches described in section~\ref{sec-Gaussian-approach}.